 - Audience — who will use the website?

 - Most Important Actions — what the most important actions you want people to take when they visit your website?

-- Competitors — who are the other companies that are seeking business form the same audience?
+- Competitors — who are the other companies that are seeking business from the same audience?